warthog-network/Warthog/README.md

 NOTE: We (or some of us) might drop this project any time in case
       deep/unfixable bugs or ugly design issues arise.
 Or without any reason and without prior notice.

+## ⛏ Upcoming Mining algorithm
+ * NEWS: Custom [Janushash algorithm](./doc/janushash.md) in the works.
+First Proof of Balanced Work mining algorithm in the world.